widberg/fmtk/CONTRIBUTING.md

 ## Coding Style

-* We use `clang-format` for style unification
+* As long as there is some attempt at consistency we should be fine.

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the [MIT License](https://github.com/widberg/fmtk/blob/master/LICENSE).